Are you curious to know which credit cards money expert Clark Howard carries in his wallet in 2022?

 - Southwest Rapid Rewards® Priority Credit Card

-We’ll start with one of Clark’s newest additions to his wallet.
+We’ll start with one of Clark’s newer additions to his wallet.

-It’s a credit card that he’s recommended to listeners for years: Citi® Double Cash.
+It’s a credit card that he’s recommended to listeners for years: Citi® Double Cash Card – 18 month BT offer.
 This card rewards its users with up to 2% cash back: 1% when you buy and 1% when you pay.

 Clark advises consumers to get a steady, unlimited cash back rewards credit card to use as an “everyday spender.”
 And this card fits that bill with up to 2% back on every purchase you make and no annual fees.